tokjun/openigtlink.github.com/about.md

 ---
 {% include JB/setup %}

-OpenIGTLink provides a standardized mechanism for communications among computers and devices in operating rooms (OR) for a wide variety of image-guided therapy (IGT) applications.
+OpenIGTLink is a network communication protocol specifically designed and developed for research on image-guided and computer-assisted interventions.
+It provides a standardized mechanism for communications among computers and devices in operating rooms (OR) for a wide variety of image-guided therapy (IGT) applications.
 Examples of such applications include:

 * Stereotactic surgical guidance using optical position sensor and medical image visualization software
 * Intraoperative image guidance using real-time MRI and medical image visualization software
 * Robot-assisted interventions using robotic devices and surgical planning software

-OpenIGTLink is a set of digital messaging formats and rules (protocol) used for data exchange on a local area network (LAN).
+OpenIGTLink is a set of messaging formats and rules (protocol) used for data exchange on a local area network (LAN).
 The specification of OpenIGTLink and its reference implementation, the OpenIGTLink Library, are available free of charge for any purpose including commercial use.
 An OpenIGTLink interface is available in popular medical image processing and visualization software 3D Slicer.

+The OpenIGTLink project is primarily supported by the U.S. National Institutes of Health (NIH R01EB020667, PI: Junichi Tokuda).

 ## Contributors
 * [Junichi Tokuda, Ph.D.](http://www.spl.harvard.edu/pages/People/tokuda), Brigham and Women's Hospital (Lead Developer)